BAYKO and Girls

 ...but not all boys want to play with a toy that is "for girls"!

-Don't shout at me, I'm just reporting opinions I've heard expressed more than once over the decades - you've heard them as well.
+Don't shoot the messenger, I'm simply reporting well documented childhood opinions I've heard expressed, more than once, over the decades - you know well enough that you've heard them as well!

-Superficially, Victorian born C.B.
-Plimpton, BAYKO's inventor, wouldn't seem to be an obvious candidate for feminist of the year - or was he...
+Having two daughters may have helped, of course, but, superficially at least, Victorian born C.B.
+Plimpton, BAYKO's inventor, wouldn't seem to have been an obvious candidate for feminist of the year - or was he…

-...the evidence certainly shows that he was prepared to challenge the stereotypes and push back the sexist frontiers, at least a little, and targeted BAYKO's market in an inclusive way.
+…the evidence certainly shows that he was prepared to challenge the stereotypes and push back the sexist frontiers, at least a little, and certainly seems to have targeted the BAYKO market in an inclusive way.

-Don't let's get too carried away with the idea that the world of BAYKO was totally gender blind, but lets give Plimpton and MECCANO some credit.
+Don't let's get too carried away with the thought that the world of BAYKO was totally gender blind, it wasn't, but lets give both Plimpton and, ultimately, MECCANO some credit.

 I struggled for some way of quantifying the gender balance...